-The new group says it will issue annual reports spotlighting the best- and worst-performing local schools with respect to their results with disadvantaged students.
+The new group says it will issue annual reports spotlighting the best- and worst-performing Silicon Valley schools with respect to their results with disadvantaged students.

-In this year's "report card" — Innovate's first — Palo Alto came off as neither best nor worst.
+Palo Alto came off as neither best nor worst in this year's "report card."

 "In Palo Alto Unified, only 28 percent of Latino children are proficient in algebra by eighth grade," said Innovate Public Schools Executive Director Matt Hammer.